 Federal and State Listed Species of Texas:

-Earth fruit is known from Anderson, Gregg, Harrison and Panola counties in Texas, and in the neighboring states of Arkansas, Louisiana, and Missouri.
+Earth fruit is known from Anderson, Gregg, Harrison, Palo Pinto, Panola and Parker counties in Texas, and in the neighboring states of Arkansas, Louisiana, and Missouri.

 Earth fruit is a tiny, succulent-looking, erect annual (1-4 cm tall), which varies in color from green to pink to reddish-purple.
 Leaves occur opposite to one another along the stem and are oval-shaped with smooth edges.
 The flower base attaches directly to the main stem rather than attaching by a stalk.
 Also, the flower base connects to the main stem at the same point as a leaf.
 The flowers have no petals but five, minute, reddish to red-green, succulent, leaf-like structures and five male, pollen-bearing structures.
 Fruits develop into a 3-chambered capsule, which dries and then splits open to release its minute seed.